Monday, July 14, 2008

 When "NYY vs. BOS" shows up on the schedule, the game is now a rivalry.
 Before the Sox won a couple chips, the game technically wasn't a rivalry, but meant more.

 The All-Star Break unofficially started with Terry Francona riding the Yankees' brass and Mariano Rivera's jocks.
-And the Yankees' brass rode Francona's unit, and Hal Steinbrenner said something about the two empires having similar interest in and outside of baseball.
+And the Yankees' brass rode Francona's unit, and Hal Steinbrenner said something about the two empires having similar interests in and outside of baseball.

 What the hell happened?